-The drain pan has primary (white) and secondary (red) drain connections.
+The drain pan has primary (red) and secondary (white) drain connections.
 If a secondary drain line is required, it should be run separately from the primary and should terminate in a highly visible location.
 Condensate disposal through the secondary drain line indicates that the primary drain line is plugged and needs cleaning.
 If a secondary drain line will not be provided, plug the secondary drain.
 Drain plugs are NOT to be reused without plumbers tape or putty.
 Drain line connection should be finger tightened, then turned no more than one complete turn as needed to ensure a firm connection.
 DO NOT overtighten connection or damage may occur.

-4E.
+4D.
 Ductwork

-Ductwork for air conditioning systems should be installed in accordance with standards of the National Fire Protection Association Pamphlet No. 90A or 90B, and also be sized in accordance with National Environmental System Contractors Association Manual K, whichever is applicable.
+Duct systems should be installed in accordance with standards for air-conditioning systems, National Fire Protection Association Pamphlet No. 90A or 90B.
+They should be sized in accordance with Nabration-free operation, air ducts can act as soundboards, and if poorly installed, amplify the slightest vibration to the annoyance level.

+Environmental System Contractors Association Manual K, or whichever is applicable.

-On any job, non-flammable flexible collars should be used for the return air and discharge connections to prevent transmission of vibration.
-Although these units have been specially designed for quiet vibration-free operation, air ducts can act as soundboards, and if poorly installed, amplify the slightest vibration to the annoyance level.
+On any job, non-flammable flexible collars should be used for the return air and discharge connections to prevent transmission of vibration (Fig 4D-1).
+Although these units have been specially designed for quiet vi-

-All main supply and return air drops should be properly size as determined by the designer of the duct system and should not necessarily be the size of the duct flange openings of the unit.
+All main supply and return air drops should be properly sized as determined by the designer of the duct system and should not necessarily be the size of the duct flange openings of the unit.
+(The duct size should never be smaller than the flange openings of the air handler supply and return air openings.)